eleduck/eleduck-camp/courses/w1/task3.md

 # Writing - Describe your previous projects

-* Talk about your former companies and projects
+* What did you do in your last work?
-* What tech stack have you used in your former projects?
+  - What tech stack have you used in your former projects?
-* What were your roles and responsibilities?
+  - What were your roles and responsibilities?
+  - What database have you used in your former team?
+  - What achievements have you done in your former job?
+  - What was the most important feature you created?
-* Which is your favorite project and why?
+  - Which is your favorite project and why?